Table of Contents

 - Place the second sticker on the front of a small plastic bag that is taped or clipped to your refrigerator for the emergency personnel to find.

+The bag holds an information form, which provides important personal and medical information, and relevant documents.
 The information within the kit can help emergency personnel provide appropriate medical treatment during a home emergency.